Summary

 ELG 6364 Radar Systems (3 units)

-Fundamentals: range equation, minimum detectable signal, radar cross-section, pulse repetition frequency, range ambiguities.
-Classes of Radar: CW, FM-CW, MTI, tracking, air surveillance, SSR, PAR, MLS, SAR, SLAR, OTH, 3D and bistatic radars.
-Radar subsystems: transmitters, antennas, receivers, processors, displays.
-Detection criteria: CFAR receivers, noise, clutter, precipitation.
-Waveform design: ambiguity functions, pulse compression.
-Propagation characteristics: earth's curvature, refraction, diffraction, attenuation.
+Fundamentals; range equation, minimum detectable signal, radar cross-section, pulse repetition frequency, range ambiguities.
+Radar classes: CW, FM-CW, MTI, tracking, air surveillance, SSR, PAR, MLS, SAR, SLAR, OTH, 3D and bistatic radars.
+Radar subsystems; transmitters, antennas, receivers, processors, displays, detection criteria; CFAR receivers, noise, clutter precipitation.
 This course is equivalent to ELEC 5604 at Carleton University.

 Course Component: Lecture